Who Is Michael Jordan?

 In 2006, Jordan bought a share of the Charlotte Hornets (formerly known as the Bobcats) and joined the team's executive ranks as its managing member of basketball operations.
 In 2010, he became the majority owner of the Charlotte Hornets and serves as the team's chairman.

 Improving the team's less-than-stellar record seemed to be Jordan's priority.
 He told ESPN in November 2012 that "I don't anticipate getting out of this business.
 My competitive nature is I want to succeed.
 It's always been said that when I can't find a way to do anything, I will find a way to do it."
-While the Hornets on-court record isn't hugely successful, the value of the company has grown in value from a $175 million valuation in 2006 to $1.05 billion in 2018.
+While the Hornets' on-court record isn't hugely successful, the organization has grown from a $175 million valuation in 2006 to $1.05 billion in 2018.

 Michael Jordan Steakhouse

 In 1998, Jordan launched into the restaurant business as the owner of Michael Jordan’s The Steak House N.Y.C.
-Designed to reflect Jordan’s tastes and style, this typical steakhouse seats 150 and 60 at the bar, occupying 7,000 square feet in Grand Central Terminal.
-Other locations include Uncasville, CT, Chicago and Ridgefield, WA.
+Designed to reflect Jordan’s tastes and style, this typical steakhouse seated 150 and 60 at the bar, occupying 7,000 square feet in Grand Central Terminal, before closing in late 2018.
+Jordan also opened restaurants in Chicago, at the Mohegan Sun casino in Uncasville, Connecticut, and at the Ilani Casino Resort in Ridgefield, Washington.

 From 2001 through 2014, Jordan hosted an annual charitable golf event known as the Michael Jordan Celebrity Invitational, with proceeds benefiting foundations including Make-A-Wish, Cats Care, the James R. Jordan Foundation, Keep Memory Alive and Opportunity Village.